shivashant25/Nerdio-Lab/Hands-on lab/04-access-session-dekstop.md

 ## Exercise 2: Verifying the User profiles stored in File share

+In this exercise, you'll be verifying the user profiles stored in a file share in Azure portal.

 1. From the Azure Portal, search for *storage accounts* in the search bar and click on **Storage Accounts** from the suggestions.

    ![ws name.](media/4s17.png)